 Inferences drawn from the above, like your ads interest categories.

-Business purposes for which information may be used or disclosed
+Business purposes for which information may be used or disclosed protecting against other malicious, deceptive, fraudulent, or illegal activity.

-Protecting against security threats, abuse and illegal activity: Google uses and may disclose information to detect, prevent and respond to security incidents, and for protecting against other malicious, deceptive, fraudulent or illegal activity.
 For example, to protect our services, Google may receive or disclose information about IP addresses that malicious actors have compromised.